lead generation

 but quality should always take precedence over quantity.

-Focus on generating high-quality leads more likely
+Focus on generating high-quality leads that are more likely

 to convert rather than wasting resources on unqualified prospects.